 Rideshare Insurance Through USAA

 Although USAA is active in every state, they only offer their rideshare policy add-on in some states – but the list is growing.
-Currently, USAA offers their rideshare add-on in AL, AZ, CA, CO, GA, IA, IL, IN, KS, KY, MA, MD, ND, NE, NV, OH, OK, OR, TN, TX, WA, and WY.
-USAA also has plans to expand rideshare coverage to CT, LA, MO, and NH in the very near future.
+Currently, USAA offers their rideshare add-on in AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, IA, ID, IL, IN, KS, KY, LA, MA, MD, ME, MN, MO, MS, ND, NE, NH, NJ, NV, OH, OK, OR, TN, TX, UT, VT, WA, WI, WV, WY.

 USAA offers rideshare insurance as an add-on option to an existing USAA auto policy.
 Because of this setup, the total cost will be only slightly more than a regular policy – and USAA policies themselves are some of the most affordable policies anywhere, making it an extremely good deal.